cocos2d/creator_to_cocos2dx/README.md

 Supporting JavaScript scripts would be overkill.
 If you need JavaScript scripting support, just use Creator.

+## Sample project

+Can fetch [this branch](https://github.com/minggo/cocos2d-x/tree/creator-cpp-support-test-v315) and run `cpp-empty-test`.
+The branch basec on v3.15, don't forget to update external libraries.

+Currently support on Mac, iOS and Android, will add more platform support quickly.
+Can just  modify project file to add cpp files in `reader` to support other platforms.

 ## How to generate the needed files